 People often ask us where to take their parents to dinner, and the list of needs is usually pretty specific.
-Somewhere with great food, but where the seats won't be 8 inches wide made out of rickety rusted metal.
+Somewhere with great food, but where the seats won’t be eight inches wide made out of rickety rusted metal.
 Where you can hear each other and not just the N.W.A. soundtrack that every other restaurant plays on repeat.
-But without being stuffy!
+But without being stuffy.

-Because you people apparently eat dinner with your parents a lot, we've updated our guide with even more comfortable restaurants that'll keep everyone happy.
+Because you all apparently eat dinner with your parents a lot, we’ve updated our guide with even more comfortable restaurants that’ll keep everyone happy.
 Lots of round tables and big booths ahead.

 When people ask us where to take the people who birthed them for a meal in Manhattan, Maialino is often top of the list.
 It’s between uptown and downtown, the service is always good, and the pasta is even better.

 All of a sudden, your parents want to go to Williamsburg.
 Why?
 Because they heard about Lilia.
 This Italian restaurant in a former auto body shop is easily the most grown up restaurant in Williamsburg, and also one of the very, very best.
 The whole thing is the brain child of Missy Robbins, who is known as the former chef of A Voce and as the Obamas’ favorite chef.
 One of those things is definitely going to make your mom want to come here - and you should definitely make that happen.